sambit2/sambit2.github.io/index.md

 ---

 ## News
-- **[September 2018]** I will attend the ECTEL conference in Leeds, UK to participate in the Doctoral Consortium,
+- **[September 2018]** I will attend the <a href="http://www.ec-tel.eu/index.php?id=805">EC-TEL Conference</a> in Leeds, UK to participate in the Doctoral Consortium, present my PhD research also as a poster and present a full research paper titled as **"Multimodal Analytics for Real-time Feedback in Co-located Collaboration"**
-- **[August, 2018]** I will submit a literature survey centred around the theme of Multimodal Learning Analytics in Co-located Collaboration to the MDPI MTI journal special issue
+- **[August 2018]** I will submit a literature survey centred around the theme of **"Multimodal Learning Analytics in Co-located Collaboration"** to the <a href="http://www.mdpi.com/journal/mti/special_issues/User_Interfaces_Modelling_Development">MDPI MTI</a> journal special issue
-- **[June 2018]** My first full research paper and doctoral consortium paper during my PhD was accepted at ECTEL Conference
+- **[June 2018]** My first full research paper and doctoral consortium paper during my PhD was accepted at <a href="http://www.ec-tel.eu/index.php?id=805">EC-TEL Conference</a> and will be published in Springer LNCS proceedings in September, 2018
-- **[May 2018]** I attended Joint Technology Enhanced Learning Summer School in Albania and organized a Design-Swarm Workshop to identify the indicators of Co-located Collaboration and visualization techniques to support it in real-time
+- **[May 2018]** I attended the <a href="http://ea-tel.eu/jtelss/jtelss2018/">Joint Technology Enhanced Learning Summer School</a> (organized by <a href="http://ea-tel.eu/">European Association of Technology Enhanced Learning</a>) in Albania and organized a Design-Swarm Workshop to identify the indicators of Co-located Collaboration and visualization techniques to support it in real-time and wrote a <a href="">blog post</a> about the outcomes of the workshop.
+I have also documented my experience of attending the summer school in a short <a href="">blog post</a>
-- **[Febraury 2018]** I attended the SIKS course on Signal Processing and.... in Noordwijk, Netherlands
+- **[March 2018]** I attended the <a href="https://www.4tu.nl/ht/en/events/winter-school-2018/">SIKS Winterschool</a> on Affective Computing and Social Signal Processing in <a href="https://en.wikipedia.org/wiki/Noordwijk">Noordwijk</a>, Netherlands and summarized my experience in a short <a href="">blog post</a>

 <a class="twitter-timeline" data-height="800" href="https://twitter.com/SambitIllumina?ref_src=twsrc%5Etfw">Tweets by SambitIllumina</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>